 Breathing warm, moist (wet) air helps loosen the sticky mucus that may be choking your child.
 Other things that may help include:

-- Placing a warm, wet washcloth loosely over your child's nose and mouth.
+- Placing a warm, wet washcloth loosely near your child's nose and mouth

 - Filling a humidifier with warm water and having your child breathe in the warm mist